RazrFalcon/svgcleaner/docs/src/trim-colors.rst

 Use #RGB notation when possible
 -------------------------------

-Use #RGB notation insted of #RRGGBB when possible.
+Use #RGB notation instead of #RRGGBB when possible.

 **NOTE:** by default all color stored as #RRGGBB, since libsvgdom doesn't stores colors original text representation.